 What Size Paper?

 I always recommend just using a regular US letter size paper if you are in the US.
 It’s easier to find that paper size here, and easier to print with, and there are so many tutorials online on how to resize letter size PDF files to fit different sizes of planners, such as the one I shared here about how to resize printables for the Happy Planner.
 Most of the time, when you are purchasing a printable off of say, Etsy, the seller will include trim lines so that you can print any size page you need onto letter size paper and easily trim it down to size.
+A lot of people may be tempted to look for pre-sized paper that is actually A5 size or whatever size they are going for.
+In my experience, my printer doesn’t always do well printing on these smaller sized pages, and they can also be harder to find.
+It is much easier to print first, then trim.

 Paper Brightness- What does it mean?

 Not all printer papers specify a finish, but there are actually many different types of paper beyond size and brightness.
 For example, most regular printer paper is a matte paper, and photo paper is normally a glossy paper with a real shiny appearance.
 While that might be great for some projects, a nice matte paper is your best bet for inserts.
+You want a finish that will be easy to write on, so anything that isn’t matte or that has a more glossy finish will be hard to use.

 Why Your Printer Matters